panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 After the seven steps above, our first VM is created in Virtual Box with the virtual hard disk file created.
 This is like we have assemabled a physical computer.
 The next step for building a full-fledged computer node is to install the operating system.

+**Note** By default, VM Manager configures the network interface for your VM as NAT.

 ### 1.3.
 Installing the Operating System

 #### 1.3.1.
 Downloading Ubuntu Installation Disk Image